So how is money different for queer people, really? Well, for a long time, making money was harder for us then it should have been.

 Harvey Milk and queer economic power

-Some LGBTQ+ communities began building their own economic infrastructure.
-One could argue that financial stability was one reason gayborhoods developed.
+Much like other marginalized groups, LGBTQ+ communities began building their own economic infrastructure.
+One could argue that financial stability was a primary objective for the founding and development of gayborhoods.
 They somewhat functioned like mutual aid hubs back in the day.

 Milk opened Castro Camera in 1972, and the shop quickly became more than a business.
 It was a gathering place, a campaign headquarters, and a symbol that queer people could own and operate businesses openly.